Erwin Raisz: Career

 Raisz served in the army during World War I, and emigrated to New York in 1923.
 He worked for the Ohman Map Company while studying for his 1929 Ph.D. at Columbia University.
 He offered a course in cartography while a student, one of the first such in the United States.

 In 1931 he joined the Institute of Geographical Exploration at Harvard University, where he taught cartography and was curator of the map collection for 20 years.
 He created a significant body of work using hand-drawn pen-and-ink techniques, which during that period were largely being replaced by photo-mechanical processes and scribing.
 Because they were hand-drawn, his maps and graphics have a distinctive look to them, unique to his hand.

 He was author of the first cartography textbook in English, General cartography (1938).

-Raisz is best known for his physiographic maps, which describe landforms using his "orthoapsidal" or "armadillo" projection (essentially a small-scale variation on an isometric projection).
+Raisz is best known for his physiographic maps, which describe landforms using his "orthoapsidal" Armadillo projection (essentially a small-scale variation on an isometric projection).
 Created for continents, nations and states, they form a solid corpus of work whose use continues today.
 Raisz Landform Maps, operated by his family, continues to publish much of his work.